Composting 101

 Myth: Compost creates odors and attracts pests.

-Fact: Properly building and maintaining compost using organic waste, almost never attracts pests and will smell like a humus-rich forest.
+Fact: Properly building and maintaining compost using organic waste rarely attracts pests and smells like a humus-rich forest.

 Myth: Compost is unsightly.